JosieOnGit/Luniks/Stories/Misc/Questionnaire for Charlotte Floquet.md

 ### What languages do you speak?
 **My native tongue is Luxembourgish, but I'm also fluent in French, German, and English.**
 ### Profession/education?
 **My work is.. a bit confidential..
-But I've studied engineering and robotics at the Université du Luxembourg.** \
+But..
+I've studied architecture and engineering at the Université du Luxembourg.** \
 *"And at what level did you graduate?"* \
 **Ah.. awer..
 I haven't..**
 ### Comfort food?